TRAN-Gia-Quoc-Bao/Course-Nonlinear-Control/Lab 1. Blending control/README.md

-# Image Processing course: Lab 1
+# Nonlinear System Analysis and Control course: Lab 1
-Topic: Image resizing and color enhancement
+Topic: Nonlinear control of a blending system